 Anthropology of Museums; Critical Museology; Indigenous Rights and Representation; Contemporary Indigeneity and Settler Colonialism; Anthropology of Media and Cultural Production; Ethics and Collaborative Methodologies; Repatriation; Collaborative Collections Research and Exhibit Making; Digital Cultural Heritage; Ethnohistory; Native North America and Caribbean.

 I joined the CU Department of Anthropology and the CU Museum of Natural History in August of 2009.
-As an Assistant Professor and a Curator of Cultural Anthropology, I conduct ethnographic fieldwork as well as object collections research, work on exhibits and collaborative projects in the museum, and teach courses in the Museum and Field Studies program and in the Department of Anthropology.
+As an Associate Professor and a Curator of Cultural Anthropology, I conduct ethnographic fieldwork as well as object collections research, work on exhibits and collaborative projects in the museum, and teach courses in the Museum and Field Studies program and in the Department of Anthropology.
 I worked as a Lead Researcher in the Curatorial department at the National Museum of the American Indian before earning a PhD in Sociocultural Anthropology at Cornell University in 2008.

 My dissertation documented the process of “community curating” at the NMAI from the museum professional and indigenous communities’ perspectives.
 My interests further developed as a postdoctoral fellow at the University of British Columbia’s department of Anthropology from 2008-09.
 This department is associated with the UBC Museum of Anthropology— a public museum well know for its collaborative methods (in exhibits, repatriation, and online partnerships), student engagement, and experimental forms of display.